JamFox/quartz.jamfox.dev/content/The Power Of Now.md

 >The more you are identified with your thinking, your likes and dislikes, judgments and interpretations, which is to say the less present you are as the watching consciousness, the stronger the emotional energy charge will be, whether you are aware of it or not.
 If you cannot feel your emotions, if you are cut off from them, you will eventually experience them on a purely physical level, as a physical problem or symptom

 >You sap that an emotion is the mind's reflection in the body.
-But sometimes there is a conflict between the two: the mind saps “no” while the emotion saps "yes,' or the other way around. **If you really want to know your mind, the body will always give you a truthful reflection, so look at the emotion or rather feel it in your body.
+But sometimes there is a conflict between the two: the mind saps "no" while the emotion saps "yes,' or the other way around. **If you really want to know your mind, the body will always give you a truthful reflection, so look at the emotion or rather feel it in your body.
 If there is an apparent conflict between them, the thought will be the lie, the emotion will be the truth.**
 >
 >Not the ultimate truth of who you are, but the relative truth of your state of mind at that time.

 >Glimpses of love and joy or brief moments of deep peace are possible whenever a gap occurs in the stream of thought.
-For most people, such gaps happen rarely and only accidentally, in moments when the mind is rendered “speechless,” sometimes triggered by great beauty, extreme physical exertion, or even great danger.
+For most people, such gaps happen rarely and only accidentally, in moments when the mind is rendered "speechless," sometimes triggered by great beauty, extreme physical exertion, or even great danger.
 Suddenly, there is inner stillness.
 And within that stillness there is a subtle but intense joy, there is love, there is peace.

 ## Create No More Pain In The Present